Ptolemaios9/Pcileech-DMA-NVMe-VMD/README.md

 # Pcileech-DMA-NVMe-VMD

-**🤬Many firmware scammers sell Beaters free and open source VMD firmware at high prices.**

-### How to get help

-🔥Beater DC  is a scammer!
+**🤬Beater DC  is a scammer!
 Since our cooperation began in March, the channel admin has repeatedly delayed paying me for the firmware work I produced.
 At the beginning of September, when I asked for my payment, he kicked me and other developers out of the server!
 Beater DC is a fraudster who exploited me and my friends for profit.
-Don’t fall for his tricks.
+Don’t fall for his tricks.**

 ### Requirements↓
 -  Intel CPU (11th Generation or newer) in the main PC where the DMA card is installed.